About Between Worlds: Folktales of Britain and Ireland

 A handsome, cocky young man is swept up by a dark horseman and cast into a life-or-death adventure.
 A pair of green children emerge from a remote hollow and struggle to adapt to a strange new land.
 A dauntless farm girl finds that her fearlessness earns her a surprising reward.
 Dark but often funny, lyrical yet earthy, the folktales presented here have influenced our landscape and culture.
 This definitive collection of forty-eight stories, retold by master storyteller and poet Kevin Crossley-Holland, opens a doorway to a lost world and shows the enduring power of language and imagination.

-People Who Read Between Worlds: Folktales of Britain and Ireland Also Read
+Buy other books like Between Worlds: Folktales of Britain and Ireland

 Encompassing moods from whimsical to awe-inspiring to spooky to fantastical, this is a valuable resource for fans of northern European folklore.
 A lovely, magical volume that is a must-have for storytelling collections. —Kirkus Reviews